Jagannath: Iconography

 The icon of Jagannath in his temples is a brightly painted, rough-hewn log of neem wood.
 The image consists of a square flat head, a pillar that represents his face merging with the chest.
 The icon lacks a neck, ears, and limbs, is identified by a large circular face symbolizing someone who is anadi (without beginning) and ananta (without end).
 Within this face are two big symmetric circular eyes with no eyelids, one eye symbolizing the sun and the other the moon, features traceable in 17th-century paintings.
 He is shown with an Urdhva Pundra, the Vaishnava U-shaped mark on his forehead.
-His dark color and other facial features are an abstraction of the cosmic form of the Hindu god Krishna, states Starza.
-In some contemporary Jagannath temples, two stumps pointing forward in hug-giving position represent his hands.
+His dark colour and other facial features are an abstraction of the cosmic form of the Hindu god Krishna, states Starza.
+In some contemporary Jagannath temples, two stumps pointing forward in an embracing position represent his hands.
 In some exceptional medieval and modern era paintings in museums outside India, such as in Berlin states Starza, Jagannath is shown "fully anthropomorphised" but with the traditional abstract mask face.

 The typical icon of Jagannath is unlike other deities found in Hinduism who are predominantly anthropomorphic.
 However, aniconic forms of Hindu deities are not uncommon.
 For example, Shiva is often represented in the form of a Shiva linga.
 In most Jagannath temples in the eastern states of India, and all his major temples such as the Puri, Odisha, Jagannath is included with his brother Balabhadra and sister Subhadra.
-Apart from the principal companion deities, Jagannath icon shows a Sudarshana Chakra and sometimes under the umbrella cover of multiheaded Sesha Naga, both linking him to Vishnu.
-He was one of the introduction to Hinduism to early European explorers and merchants who sailed into Calcutta and ports of the Bay of Bengal.
-The Italian Odoric of Pordenone who was a Franciscan friar, visited his temple and procession in 1321 CE, and described him in the language of the Church.
-William Burton, visited his temple at Puri in 1633, spelled him as Jagarnat and described him to be "in a shape like a serpent, with seven hoods".
+Apart from the principal companion deities, the Jagannath icon shows a Sudarshana Chakra and sometimes under the umbrella cover of multiheaded Sesha Naga, both linking him to Vishnu.